kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-14.md

 {{% capture overview %}}

-This page explains how to upgrade a Kubernetes cluster created with `kubeadm` from version 1.13.x to version 1.14.x, and from version 1.14.x to 1.14.y, where `y > x`.
+This page explains how to upgrade a Kubernetes cluster created with kubeadm from version 1.13.x to version 1.14.x, and from version 1.14.x to 1.14.y (where `y > x`).

 The upgrade workflow at high level is the following: